dynamsoft-docs/barcode-reader-docs-mobile/programming/objectivec-swift/api-reference/simplified-barcode-reader-settings.md

 ## barcodeTextRegExPattern

 Set a RegEx pattern for the barcode text.
+Any barcode results that don't follow this RegEx pattern will be discarded by the library.

 <div class="sample-code-prefix"></div>
 >- Objective-C